 AN HOLY HOUSE

-Walsingham was popularly spoken of as ‘England’s Nazareth’, and it was looked upon as a little bit of the Holy Land in England.
+Walsingham was, is now, the greatest of all the shrines of Our Lord’s Mother in England, which used to be known throughout Christendom as the Dowry of Mary, because of the love of the English people for the Blessed Virgin.
+Walsingham was the most popular shrine in the whole of the country, not to be rivalled even by St. Thomas of Canterbury.
+Walsingham was popularly spoken of as ‘England’s Nazareth’, and was looked upon as a little bit of the Holy Land in England.
 It became a place of prayer, grace, healing, miraculous cures, penance, reparation and reconciliation.
 Walsingham ranked among the four major places of pilgrimage in the Middle Ages, beside Jersualem, Rome and Santiago de Compostella.
 It was the only one dedicated to the Virgin Mother of God.

-Sadly, in 1538, as part of King Henry VIII’s dissolution of the monasteries, the great Augustinian priory which, for four centuries since 1153, had housed the Holy House and the Image of Our Lady of Walsingham, was desecrated and destroyed.
-The famous statue of Our Lady was removed and taken to Chelsea and was reportedly burned.
-Walsingham was left in desolation and fell into dereliction and anonymity.
+Tragically, in 1538, as part of Henry VIII’s dissolution of the monasteries, the great Augustinian priory, which had housed the Holy House and the Image of Our Lady of Walsingham for four centuries since 1153, was desecrated and destroyed.
+The famous statue of Our Lady was removed and reportedly taken to Chelsea and burned — though some believe it may have escaped this terrible fate.
+Walsingham was then left in desolation and fell into dereliction and anonymity.

+Though never entirely forgotten, it wasn’t until the late 19th century that interest in restoring the honour of Mary at Walsingham was reignited.
+An Anglican convert, Charlotte Pearson Boyd (1837–1906) purchased the old Slipper Chapel, a mile away from the old shrine.
+In 1934 it became the National Shrine of Our Lady in England, and Mass was once again offered there.
 In 1921 Fr.
-Alfred Hope Patten (1885–1958) was appointed Vicar of St Mary’s, the Anglican parish church of Little Walsingham.
+Alfred Hope Patten (1885–1958) was appointed Vicar of St. Mary’s, the Anglican parish church of Little Walsingham.
 He had possessed a deep devotion to Our Lady since childhood and he firmly believed that God would use him to help rebuild a holy place destroyed during the Reformation.
-In July 1922 he placed a replica statue of Our Lady of Walsingham, modelled on the medieval seal of the shrine, in the Guilds Chapel of St Mary’s.
+In July 1922 he placed a replica statue of Our Lady of Walsingham, modelled on the medieval seal of the shrine, in the Guild’s Chapel of St. Mary’s.

-Despite the hostility to Fr.
-Hope Patten’s restoration of the devotion to Our Lady of Walsingham from his ecclesiastical superiors, his strength of faith, prayer and vision never wavered.
-As numbers of Anglican pilgrims increased over the years it became necessary, in 1931, to translate the image of Our Lady of Walsingham to a newly-constructed Holy House within a shrine church, opposite the ruins of the medieval priory, and on the site of a spring of water, which shares the water of the ancient holy well.
+Despite the hostility to Fr Hope Patten’s restoration of the devotion to Our Lady of Walsingham from his ecclesiastical superiors, his strength of faith, prayer and vision never wavered.
+As numbers of Anglican pilgrims increased over the years it became necessary, in 1931, to translate the image of Our Lady of Walsingham to a newly-constructed Holy House within a shrine church, opposite the ruins of the medieval priory, and on the site of a spring of water, which shares the water from the old Holy Well.
 Fr.
 Hope Patten intended this shrine to serve as a ‘living act of reparation’ for the sin of disunity of the Church.
 Embedded in the walls of the Holy House, as an act of reparation, are stones from the major monastic houses, suppressed during the Reformation.
 The altar was built from stones which formed the original Walsingham priory.